JohnnieShen/cs257-Project-Ingenuity/README.md

 ### Project Part 3: Visual Effects

-For the next submission, we would like to work more on the level design of the game to make it look more fleshed out.
+~~For the next submission, we would like to work more on the level design of the game to make it look more fleshed out.
 In the main open world game mode, we would like to enlarge the playable area and add more points of interest to promote exploration for the player.
-We would also like to do a simple implementation of a mission board/checklist and some simple quests to push towards the final goal of having a linear progression in an open world.
+We would also like to do a simple implementation of a mission board/checklist and some simple quests to push towards the final goal of having a linear progression in an open world.~~

-We would also want to keep on implementing more interesting blocks in general.
+~~We would also want to keep on implementing more interesting blocks in general.
 One type of weapon we have started to work out towards the end of this milestone was physics based weapons (e.g. think a wrecking ball), we are yet to work out the quirks of the physics system, but we believe that once we have this implemented we would greatly improve the fun factor of the game.
 We also want to look into making blocks that work essentially as an addon to the vehicle, which doesn’t do anything directly, but gives the player power ups and bonuses.
-One example could be an engine block, where all attached wheels get a 20% boost in acceleration.
+One example could be an engine block, where all attached wheels get a 20% boost in acceleration.~~

-For the visual parts, we would want to keep working on the visual design of the game.
+~~For the visual parts, we would want to keep working on the visual design of the game.
 In the current vision, we plan on making the game low poly and with a cartoonish style.
 This is kinda there but would require more modeling and tuning of the shaders.
-We also want to actually start implementing textures into the game as we believe that they would greatly elevate the look.
+We also want to actually start implementing textures into the game as we believe that they would greatly elevate the look.~~

-Last but not the least, we plan to add more variety to the enemy archetypes.
+~~Last but not the least, we plan to add more variety to the enemy archetypes.
 Right now we only have one enemy prefab that we can spawn and it is more of an AI demo more than anything else.
-We plan on implementing a separate scene as an enemy prefab builder that would finish the configurations on the fly and accelerate the enemy building process.
+We plan on implementing a separate scene as an enemy prefab builder that would finish the configurations on the fly and accelerate the enemy building process.~~

-- Improve level design, points of interests, quest checklist / tracking system, quests
+- ~~Improve level design, points of interests, quest checklist / tracking system, quests~~ (In the works with nothing to show at this moment)

-- More blocks, bug fixes related to physics based damage, add-on blocks
+- More blocks, ~~bug fixes related to physics based damage~~, add-on blocks  (Did more pixel art creation for UI so no time for modeling)
-- Improve visual design, upgrade shaders and textures, flesh out what we want the final design to look
+- Improve visual design, upgrade shaders and textures, flesh out what we want the final design to look (not the imminent focus)
-- More AI prefabs, AI prefab builder (Tentative: not completely necessary as the normal workflow is not terrible)
+- More AI prefabs, AI prefab builder (Tentative: not completely necessary as the normal workflow is not terrible) (Did not do, current implementation completely overhauled vehicle representation and old AI prefabs are not updated to date, and AI script might not work with terrain, might need updating)
+- ~~Better UI (Tentative)~~

+### Additions

+- Crafting
+  -  Implemented menu for crafting blocks, can be entered from build mode.
+Players can recycle blocks in exchange for scraps, which can be used to craft other blocks, this will be a backup thing for players to acquire blocks, we did this first to flesh out the gameplay loop before worrying about the looks.
+  - Also implemented a resource manager for handling bullet counting, energy counting, scrap bookkeeping etc.
-- Better UI (Tentative)
+- UI
+  - Created pixel art for block representations
+  - Implemented a rough draft of what we want the UI to look like, this is more of a mockup than anything.
+- Block previews for building
+  - This is an old feature that was disabled because it was really buggy, it is all fixed up and fully functional now.
+- Minimap
+  - Implemented a first version of the minimap on the UI, currently there are some issues with the full rendering pass.
+Fixes pending.

+As you can probably see, we put a lot of time into fleshing out the UI for the sake of streamlining the gameplay experience, and the previous plan was changed to some degree.
+The next checkpoint will be the checkpoint of playability, which will be our main focus from now.

+### Project Part 4: Sound, UI, and Animation

+For the next submission, we plan to work on sound design for our game.
+In our current state, while the game is visually quite put together, it lacks the background music, ambience, and other miscellaneous sounds to give the game a more lifelike feel.
+To start out, we plan on including sound effects such as building sounds, collision sounds, driving sounds, and shooting sounds.
+If time permits, having basic background music may be a desired addition.
+A good amount of our UI has been fleshed out, but fine tuning the parameters would be ideal.
+In terms of animation, having simple animations for building/block assembling, possibly shooting, and more.
+Since our game doesn’t particularly deal with characters, our animations will be less based on traditional rigging and more mechanical to fit with the nature of our game.

+For the next checkpoint as well we plan to have a more developed tutorial level, due to the slight complexity of our build systems to newer users.
+The goal will be to create a scene that has an abandoned government facility aesthetic, with obstacles, possibly a rogue enemy, and targets to give players a feel of the game’s building, shooting, and movement.
+We will include a title screen for players to either select the tutorial level if they want a recap on the control, or a play button to deliver them directly to the main gameplay.

+We also plan on improving the playability of the game in general, in our case meaning a bigger map, more AI to kill and structures and POIs to explore.

+- More blocks, add-on blocks
+- More AI prefabs, AI prefab builder (Tentative: not completely necessary as the normal workflow is not terrible), bring AI system up to date with overhauled vehicle representation
+- More level design work, tutorial level with corresponding mechanics, bigger map in first world, script for spawning in enemies dynamically, more POIs
+- Sounds

 ## Development